 |Related Article: A Beginners Guide for Java Tutorial|

 Basically, SOAP is a message written in XML language.
-SOAP message has the elements such as Envelope, header, body, and fault.
+SOAP message has the elements such as an Envelope, header, body, and fault.
 Let's have a thorough understanding of the elements below:

 Envelope: It is the root of the SOAP message and carries an XML document as a SOAP message.
 It is the containing part of the SOAP message and encapsulates the information to be exchanged.
 This way, it provides the message structure and information for processing the SOAP message.
 As the name indicates, tags envelop every SOAP message at the beginning and the end.
-Know that the Envelope has two child elements header and body.
+Know that the Envelope has two child elements header and a body.

 Header: It is an optional sub-element and the first child of the SOAP envelope.
 It will contain application-specific information such as authentication, payment, etc. Not only that, the header supports passing information to SOAP nodes through the message path.

 Body: It is the mandatory sub-element of the SOAP envelope.
 Of course, the body contains the core SOAP message.
-It has the information in the form of a service request or service response, which has to reach the client or the service provider.
+It has information in the form of a service request or service response, which has to reach the client or the service provider.